Travel expert Taylor Taverna took to the road in a Cabana. Follow her easy recipes and campervan cooking tips.

 Plan out your meals

 One of the best parts of renting a Cabana is that there is a fridge in the van.
-However, for obvious reasons it is going to be a whole lot smaller than your fridge at home.
+However, for obvious reasons, it is going to be a whole lot smaller than your fridge at home.
 This means that you’re going to want to really plan out your camping meals ahead of time.
-I recommend planning out meals that utilize similar ingredients so that you can properly maximize your space in your van fridge.
+I recommend planning out meals that utilize similar ingredients so that you can properly maximize the space in your van fridge.
 We loved having fresh greens, but kale and spinach can be quite bulky and space-consuming.
-Use these in the beginning of your trip and stock up as necessary for ultimate freshness.
+Use these at the beginning of your trip and stock up as necessary for ultimate freshness.

 Keep it simple

 When thinking about what easy camping meals to cook, leaning into the easy part is definitely key.
 This means focusing on recipes that can be made in just one or two pans.
 Since you have a limited amount of fresh water in your van, it’s always best to avoid washing too many dishes.
 Plus, who wants to waste time doing tons of dishes when they can be exploring?

 Spices are your best friend when making simple meals on the road.
 Here are some of the must-pack spices:

 - Hot Sauce